 In the storage layer (Amazon S3 in the example), the data will be stored in buckets identified by different files.
 For bucketed data generated by a Hive client, the file names will be based on the hash value of the bucketing column.
 In the above example, there will be 20 files in the location ‘s3:///buckets_test/hive-clustered/’ with file names as 00000_0, 00001_0 ….
 00019_0.
 The file format would be the one specified by the STORED AS clause in the create table command.

-Bucketing is useful when dealing with large datasets that may need to be segregated into clusters for more efficient management and to be able to perform join queries with other large datasets.
+Bucketing in hive is useful when dealing with large datasets that may need to be segregated into clusters for more efficient management and to be able to perform join queries with other large datasets.
 The primary use case is in joining two large datasets involving resource constraints like memory limits.

 Bucketing vs. Partitioning